2018 Japanese Formula 3 Championship

-The Japanese Formula 3 Championship was the 40th Japanese Formula 3 Championship season.
+The 2018 Japanese Formula 3 Championship was the 40th Japanese Formula 3 Championship season.

 Teams and drivers

-Race calendar
+Race calendar and results

 Calendar for the 2018 season.
 All races are scheduled to be held in Japan.

 Race 9 at Okayama International Circuit was postponed due to severe weather conditions.
 The race was rescheduled for a later round at the same circuit, and was subsequently postponed again to be run at Sportsland SUGO.